Idiopathic Scrotal Calcinosis

 While the exact cause of idiopathic scrotal calcinosis remains unclear, there are several factors that may contribute to its development:

-1. Genetics: Some cases may have a genetic predisposition, meaning they are more likely to occur in certain families.
+1. Genetics: Some cases may have a predisposition, meaning they are more likely to occur in certain families.

 2. Hormonal Imbalance: Changes in hormone levels could potentially play a role, although this is not fully understood.